TerryV8/click-count/docs/terraform_vpc.md

 ```

-Launch:
+Launching:
 ```console
 terraform plan
 terraform apply
 ```
 will create the VPC
-by prompting you to to input AWS access and secret keys.
+by prompting you to input AWS access and secret keys.

-For default values, hitting <return> will assign default values, defined in the variables.tf file.
+Hitting <return> will assign default values, defined in the variables.tf file.

 OUTPUT:
 ```console